pyre-strict

 from captum._utils.gradient import _forward_layer_eval, compute_layer_gradients_and_eval

-from captum._utils.typing import Literal, TargetType, TensorOrTupleOfTensorsGeneric
+from captum._utils.typing import TargetType, TensorOrTupleOfTensorsGeneric

 from captum.attr._core.gradient_shap import _scale_input